 Download the exact penny floor template from my project (PDF) for only $2.00

 I printed two 8.5 x 11″ sheets of paper with the penny floor template on it, then carefully cut along the purple line on each piece of paper.
 This allowed me to make a penny floor template to accommodate over 1 sq foot of mesh at a time.
 I carefully overlapped them so they lined up together, and layed them onto the cardboard.

 Now, you don’t want the glue to stick to the cardboard template when you are gluing your pennies, so I found the best way to prevent this is by covering the ENTIRE piece of cardboard with packing tape.
 Just tape the sh!t out of it.
 That way, when your glue is dry you can use a putty knife or a butter knife to carefully peel away the mesh from the penny floor template without very much effort at all.

 * Note: I made two cardboard penny floor templates for myself so that I could work on more than one square foot at a time.
 It was much easier for me to do this, and allowed the other piece to adequately dry without me getting impatient and wanting to start a new square.
 Highly recommend!

 Prepping the Mesh

-Once I created the penny floor templates, I took the 10 foot long piece of mosaic tile mesh, and cut the mesh into 1ft squares.
+Once I created the penny floor templates, I cut the mosaic tile mesh into 1 foot squares.
 The mesh is just a plastic material so a simple pair of scissors did the trick.
-I precut the whole piece so that I wouldn’t have to keep going back to measure.
+I pre-cut the whole piece so that I wouldn’t have to keep going back to measure.